rishav-eulb/swapVM/QUICK_START.md

 ## 🎉 You're All Set!

-Your AMM arbitrage system is now deployed and running.
-The bot will automatically:
+Your AMM system is now deployed and running.
+You can now:
-- ✅ Monitor for price discrepancies
+- ✅ Create liquidity positions on both AMMs
-- ✅ Calculate optimal arbitrage amounts
+- ✅ Execute swaps with competitive pricing
-- ✅ Execute profitable trades
+- ✅ Earn fees from traders
-- ✅ Track performance metrics
+- ✅ Manage positions efficiently

-**Happy Trading! 🚀**
+**Happy Building! 🚀**

 ---